Holiday spirit or holiday madness?

 Monica and I looked at each other and realized that we had a choice to make – let him go or bring him in?
 Monica took the lead.
 “Brian,” she said, “I understand that you would rather not participate, but this is an important tradition for our family.
 You don’t have to hang any ornaments on the tree but you do need to be in the same room with us and you have to be respectful.”

 The evening went on without much event.
 Brian did eventually turn his chair around and asked (ordered) Erin to put his favorite ornaments in ideal places on the tree.
 By the end of the night he even hung one or two himself.
-Let’s be honest though, this wasn’t the kind of night that Hallmark cards describe.
+Let’s be honest though, this wasn’t the kind of night that Hallmark movies describe.

 Memories that last a lifetime